 (If you just want to know more about ROP Ministries!)

-Kent Scroggs – ROP Executive Director
+Kent Scroggs – ROP Financial Director

 Kent Scroggs joined ROP as Executive Director in January 2008.
-Before that he served as a volunteer ministry consultant to Christian organizations for almost two years.
+Before that, he served as a volunteer ministry consultant to Christian organizations for almost two years.
 Kent also served as the Executive Director of International Student Connection – an outreach to international students studying at Metro Denver colleges and universities – from 1999 to 2006.
-He has been a member of Cherry Hills Community Church since 1984 where his ministry related experience includes serving as an Elder, a member of the Small Group Advisory Board, a small group leader, a choir member, a Sunday School teacher and an inner city tutor.
-Before transitioning into full time ministry, Kent worked for almost twenty years in the oil and gas and mining industries, primarily in financial administration.
+He has been a member of Cherry Hills Community Church since 1984 where his ministry-related experience includes serving as an Elder, a member of the Small Group Advisory Board, a small group leader, a choir member, a Sunday School teacher, and an inner-city tutor.
+Before transitioning into full-time ministry, Kent worked for almost twenty years in the oil and gas and mining industries, primarily in financial administration.
 He holds a BA degree in Economics and Asian Studies and an MBA degree in Finance.
 Kent and his wife, Lisa, married in 1980.
 They have three grown children.

-Daughter of a farmer turned engineer and a champion of the debate, Vicki grew up familiar with curbing chaos, fixin’ stuff and the ability to see an argument from either side.
+Daughter of a farmer turned engineer and a champion of the debate, Vicki grew up familiar with curbing chaos, fixin’ stuff, and the ability to see an argument from either side.
 However, Vicki was a city kid born to a rural family.
-She became a prodigal street kid living along East Colfax by the age of 10 and proceeded to make uninformed and simply bad choices which led to crime and abuse.
+She became a prodigal street kid living along East Colfax by the age of 9 and proceeded to make uninformed and simply bad choices which led to crime and abuse.
 Her story could have ended there, as a victim living in fear and emotional isolation, but for the grace of God.

 Nothing fancy changed her prodigal perspective.
 She just began meeting some everyday Christian people, just like you.
 People that prayed, chatted, invited her for a meal, or simply treated her with quiet respect.
 Steered back to reconciliation with her family, she and her parents worked to rebuild trust and friendship.
 The Holy Spirit did the rest and she discovered that she could find healing for her body, mind, and soul through Christ.
 No longer a victim, she is a survivor.